emefff/Code-Aster-MPI-in-Singularity-of-SM2022/README.md

 We are still in our $HOME directory.
 ________________________________________________________________________________________________________
-Now the fun part starts.
+Now the fun part begins.
 First we need to bind our $HOME directory to the now larger container and enter the container shell with

-`sudo singularity run --bind $HOME:$HOME -w salome_meca-lgpl-2022.1.0-1-20221225-scibian-9.sif shell`
+`sudo singularity run --bind ${HOME}:${HOME} -w ${HOME}/salome_meca-lgpl-2022.1.0-1-20221225-scibian-9.sif shell`

 We are now inside the container shell which is easily visible by the prefix 'Singularity> '